sakthig/techan.js/examples/plot/trendline/README.md

-Trendline rendering on a chart.
+Interactive trendline rendering on a chart.